ADD & ADHD

 How Sound Therapy may help

 Auditory reception problems are caused, in part, by the shutting down of the ear to certain frequencies of sound.
 The ear muscles become lazy and unresponsive and must be stimulated in order to regain the capacity to tune into the desired sound.
-Sound Therapy has been shown to help provide this rehabilitation for the ear and may help to re-organise the auditory transmission in the brain.
+Sound Therapy has been shown to help provide this rehabilitation for the ear and may help to re-organize the auditory transmission in the brain.

 This process helps to reduce stress and tension in the whole nervous system as the child becomes able to attend to a chosen stimulus instead of being constantly distracted by every sound in the environment.